Answers to frequently asked questions regarding content piracy, password sharing, and safe streaming.

-Piracy is unauthorized duplication of copyrighted content that is then sold to you at a considerably lower price than you would expect to pay or offered for free.
-Content “pirates” – yes, the name comes from the criminals who steal and loot at sea – offer tv shows, sports and movies without the permission of the owner of the content.
+Content Piracy is the unauthorized duplication of copyrighted content that is then either offered to you for free or sold to you at a considerably lower price than you would expect to pay.
+Content “pirates” – yes, the name comes from the criminals who steal and loot at sea – offer TV shows, sports and movies without the permission of the owner of the content.

 Piracy is NOT legal.
-Content pirates are circumventing legal copy protection and distributing entertainment content without the authorization – permission – of the content owner.
-Those who upload these stolen copyrighted files are risking civil or criminal prosecution in the United States.
-Such lawsuits can put an extreme financial burden on defendants, whether they are successful or not.
+Content pirates circumvent legal copy protection and distribute material without the authorization or permission of the content owner.
+Those who upload these stolen copyrighted files risk civil or criminal prosecution.

 Is it safe to watch pirated content?